-Here we share our slate patio ideas guide including what is, the different materials you can use, the cost of building a slate patio & cleaning and maintenance tips.
+Here, I share my guide to slate patio ideas, including what it is, the different materials available, the building cost, and cleaning and maintenance tips.

 What Is A Slate Patio?

-A slate patio is a design for the outdoor space of a home or building where it employs the use of slate stones in the pavement and/or as a walling material for patio enclosures.
+A slate patio is a design for the outdoor space of a home or building it employs the use of stones in the pavement and/or as a walling material for patio enclosures.

-Slate stones are made mainly of clay, volcanic ash, and shale that have undergone low-grade metamorphism millions of years ago.
+Slate is made mainly of clay, volcanic ash, and shale that have undergone low-grade metamorphism millions of years ago.
 Compacted to extreme temperature and pressure, these are natural stones that are dense and very durable.

 Color variations are due to the different mineral structures and grain sizes from different regions.
-The most popular slate colors for homeowners today are slate stones with gray hues and undertones such as Grey Riven Slate, Gris Riven Slate, Black Riven Slate, or other dark shades.
+The most popular slate colors for homeowners today are stones with gray hues and undertones such as Grey Riven, Gris Riven, Black Riven, or other dark shades.

-For years, slate stones have been used in different building applications but mainly as a roofing material.
-Durable and visually pleasing, slate patios with prime slate stones and sound installation can last over a century without significant damage or even appearance deterioration.
+These stones have been used in different building applications for years but mainly as a roofing material.
+Durable and visually pleasing, slate patios with prime stones and sound installation can last over a century without significant damage or appearance deterioration.

-Slate tiles on your outdoor patio give it a permanent and uniform look and work well for low to medium traffic areas due to its thinner profile compared to slate pavers.
+Slate tiles on your outdoor patio give it a permanent and uniform look and work well for low to medium-traffic areas due to their thinner profile compared to pavers.

-Although slate tiles’ thickness can vary due to the nature of the material, the standard slate tile can range from 1/8” to ¼” in thickness.
+Although the tiles’ thickness can vary due to the nature of the material, the standard tile can range from 1/8” to ¼” in thickness.

 If you are ready to embrace the natural look, then you might do away with a sealer.
 But these have downsides.
-It can look dull and chalky with heavy traffic backyard area or space with lots of spills such as a barbecue grill area.
+It can look dull and chalky in heavy traffic backyard areas or spaces with lots of spills, such as a barbecue grill area.

 When you decide to use a sealer instead, use an enhancing sealer that can add an amount of glossiness and maintain a wet look.
 Read more about our guide on the different patio tile ideas here.

-When you have a patio that hosts plenty of guests and activities, slate pavers are a more suitable option as it has a thicker profile that can withstand the heavy foot traffic.
-In addition to patios, slate pavers are frequently used for a walkway, driveway or retaining wall design.
+When you have a patio that hosts plenty of guests and activities, slate pavers are a more suitable option as they have a thicker profile that can withstand heavy foot traffic.
+In addition to patios, these pavers are frequently used for walkways, driveways, or retaining wall designs.

-Aside from the profile, the main difference between tiles and pavers is that slate patio pavers can be laid out directly on the ground without the need for subflooring.
+Aside from the profile, the main difference between tiles and pavers is that pavers can be laid out directly on the ground without the need for subflooring.

-This makes slate pavers less expensive to install than slate tiles, though take note that slate pavers are more expensive to purchase than their tile version because of their size and thicker profile.
+This makes pavers less expensive to install than tiles, though take note that pavers are more expensive to purchase than their tile version because of their size and thicker profile.

-Expect to have an informal patio design when using slate pavers as the large interlocking pavers do not have the luxurious appearance of slate tiles.
+Expect to have an informal patio design when using pavers, as the large interlocking pavers do not have the luxurious appearance of tiles.
 Instead, you have more freedom from the other slate patio ideas to create interesting configurations.

 An advantage of pavers over tiles is that you can easily replace the unanchored hardscape when damaged.